A Model for Estimating Presidential Election Day Fraud

 Given 1) early voting (mail-in or hand-delivered paper ballots) and 2) late vote (absentees, provisional ballots) and 3) the total recorded vote, what is the Election Day vote share required to match the recorded vote?

-This 2012 election fraud analysis shows that Obama’s Election Day vote share is approximately 3% lower than his total recorded share (a 6% discrepancy in margin) – and a strong indicator that votes were mostly stolen on Election Day.
-His late vote share is 10% higher than his Election Day share.
+This 2012 election fraud analysis shows that Obama’s Election Day vote share was 3% lower than his total recorded share (a 6% discrepancy in margin).
+It is a strong indicator that votes were stolen on Election Day.
+Obama’s late vote share was 10% higher than his Election Day share.

 In 2008, Obama had 59% of 10.2 million late votes compared to 52.4% of votes cast early or on Election Day.
 Is it just a coincidence that he also won the 2008 unadjusted state aggregate exit polls by a nearly identical 58.0-40.5% and the National Exit Poll by 61.0-37.5%?
 In 2012, there were just 31 adjusted state polls; the unadjusted state and national poll results have not been released.